 Rattlesnakes Will Let You Know When They're Angry

-Something you don’t hear often, but when you do, you know you need to be cautious is the sound of a rattlesnake’s rattle.
-The rattle is located at the end of the snake’s tail, and is made up of keratin segments.
-This is what our fingernails are made up with as well.
+Something you don’t hear often, but when you do, you know you need to be cautious of the sound of a rattlesnake’s rattle.
+The rattle is located at the end of the snake’s tail and is made up of keratin segments.
+This is what our fingernails are made up of as well.
 When vibrated, these segments will bounce into each other, and that is what causes the alarming buzzing sound.

 A perfect example would be grizzly bears when they move north and run into the territory of polar bears.
 Moose and snowshoe hares will do the same, following a bush that’s been able to grow taller when in warm climates.
 Scientists have estimated that half of all living species are moving somewhere new.

 Never Eat a Mushroom Growing Close to a Tree

 The deadliest mushrooms belong to the Amanita genus, which includes the “destroying angel” and “death cap.”
 To tell them apart, the destroying angel is all white, while the death cap can be yellow to brown to white on top, while its bottom is all white.

 It’s hard to tell the difference between one mushroom to the next.
 Most Amanitas live near trees so keep that in mind if you come across them.
 Remember, they are not safe to eat.
 It’s best to not eat any mushrooms that are in the wild because you never know which can be harmful or safe for your body.

 Beware of Lakes Located Near Volcanoes and a Warm Environment